conradludgate/checksum-benchmarks/README.md

 ### AMD Ryzen 7 5700G (x86_64-pc-windows-msvc)

+> [!NOTE]
-> [!NOTE]: This is running without many hardware accelerations enabled, as these were not compiling on windows
+> This is running without many hardware accelerations enabled, as these were not compiling on windows

 ```
 blake3_mt - 27.2 GB/s